hao-lee/Graphvizer/README.md

 ### For Windows

 Download from here: https://graphviz.gitlab.io/download/.
-The installation is very simple but you need additional configuration.
-Otherwise, the plugin don't know where to invoke the `dot` command.
+The installation is very simple but you need additional configuration to tell the plugin where to find the `dot` command.

 **Method 1:** Add the path of `dot.exe` (e.g. `D:\Graphviz\bin`) to the `PATH` environment variable of your system.
 Then the `dot` command can be accessed from the command prompt(a.k.a. `cmd`) and this plugin can also invoke it.
-If you don't know what the `PATH` is, Google may help you.
-I won't explain the full details.
-Sorry about that.
+If you don't know how to do this, [this article](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/) may help you.

 > Type `dot -V` in Windows `cmd` window and hit enter.
 If everything is OK, you will see the version info of `Graphviz`.

+**Method 2:** Specify the path of `dot` explicitly with plugin settings file.
+See the full details in [Configuration](#Configuration) part.

+## 2. Installing `Graphvizer`

+### Using Package Control *(Recommended)*

+The easiest way to install `Graphvizer` is through Package Control.

+Bring up the Command Palette (`Control+Shift+P` on Linux/Windows, `Command+Shift+P` on Mac).
+Select `Package Control: Install Package` and then search `Graphvizer` to install it.

+### Manually

+`git clone` this project to your system or just download the zip file from GitHub and decompress it.
+Now you have got the `Graphvizer` directory.

+Using the Sublime Text 3 menu `Preferences -> Browse Packages...` to find out your package directory path.
+On my `Windows 7`, the path is `D:\Sublime Text 3\Data\Packages`.
+Move the entire `Graphvizer` directory into the package directory.
+Press `Ctrl+Shift+P` in Sublime and run `Satisfy Dependencies`.
+Restart Sublime.
+Done!

+---

+# Configurations

-**Method 2:** Specify the path of `dot` explicitly with settings file.
-Open `Preference -> Package Settings -> Graphvizer -> Settings - User`.
-Copy the following content to the opened file and set `dot_cmd_path` according to your system.
+The default configurations are as follows.
+If you want to change some configurations, open `Preference -> Package Settings -> Graphvizer -> Settings - User` and copy the following content to the opened file.
+Save it after modifying it according to your needs.
+The meaning of each configuration is explained subsequently.

 ```
 {